mrtolkien/lol_sift/README.md

-# lol_surf
+# lol_sift
-SURF-based LoL champion select utility for the lulz
+SIFT-based LoL champion select utility for the lulz